 As the popularity is growing, more and more companies are producing electric cars.
 There are some well-known, such as the Nissan Leaf.
 But more are still to come in 2021, including:

-If you have any questions or would like to know more about your authority can access electric vehicles, please get in touch with the fleet team here.
+If you have any questions or would like to know more about how your authority can access electric vehicles, please get in touch with the fleet team.
+You can also view our Alternative Fuelled Vehicles DPS framework here.